Tenant Health and Safety Rights | Insight in to UK Rental Property Standards

 Gas appliances can be dangerous when not maintained.
 Gas leaks can be fatal.

 Your landlord has a legal requirement to carry out a regular gas safety check.
-This needs to be done at least once a year.
+This needs to be done at least once a year, so it is important you give access to the property for the gas engineer to carry out the safety check fully.

 If you are in a property where there hasn't been a recent inspection you need to contact your agent or landlord and ask them when the last one was done and when the next one is due.